annavanong2003/my-portfolio/src/content/projects/thrive-campaign.md

 ---
 title: Thrive Campaign
-description: "A digital campaign and website for an alcohol-free functional beer brand"
+description: "A campaign and website for an alcohol-free functional beer brand"
 ---

 ## College Assignment